MichaelNeas/laboratory/checklist.md

         - adjacency matrix
         - adjacency list
         - adjacency map
-    - Familiarize yourself with each representation and its pros & cons
     - BFS and DFS - know their computational complexity, their tradeoffs, and how to implement them in real code
     - When asked a question, look for a graph-based solution first, then move on if none.